phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.get_value.md

 * `twig` (string, optional, default=None): twig to be used to access the Parameter.
 See [phoebe.parameters.ParameterSet.get_parameter](phoebe.parameters.ParameterSet.get_parameter.md).
 * `unit` (string or unit, optional, default=None): unit to convert the value.
 If not provided or None, will use the default unit.
+    'SI' or 'solar' are also allowed values which will then be determined based on the physical type of the default unit.
+See [phoebe.parameters.ParameterSet.get_default_unit](phoebe.parameters.ParameterSet.get_default_unit.md). `unit` will
-See [phoebe.parameters.ParameterSet.get_default_unit](phoebe.parameters.ParameterSet.get_default_unit.md). `unit` will be ignored for Parameters that do not store quantities.
+    be ignored for Parameters that do not store quantities.
 * `draw_from` (string, optional, default=None): distribution-tag to